AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/workfront-integration.md

 >
 If the task is assigned to multiple reviewers, then it is re-assigned to the task creator only after all reviewers have marked it as done.

 Review tasks re-assigned to the creator/authors for review incorporation, can be accessed from [Overview](#accessing-assigned-tasks-from-overview-section) section or from [Assigned to you](#managing-tasks-assigned-to-you) tab.
-For such tasks,the task state for the assignee changes to **Authoring** while the task type remains as **Review**.

-Authors can access completed review tasks from the **Assigned to you** tab on the Workfront tasks page.

 ![Review tasks in the Author mode](./images/review-task-author-mode.png){width="800" align="left"}
 *Caption: Review task assigned back to authors*

+For such tasks,the task state for the assignee changes to **Authoring** while the task type remains as **Review**.

 Selecting the task or the open icon ![](images/Smock_OpenIn_18_N.svg) opens the task in the Editor where the author can [address review comments](../user-guide/review-address-review-comments.md), edit the task by updating the version of the topics, and then re-assign the task back to reviewer if needed.